Atem18/atemlire/app/_posts/2021-09-14-how-to-develop-and-build-a-wordpress-theme-inside-a-container.md

 ## Caddy

 Nothing complex as well here, we want to build a Dockerfile with a custom Caddyfile which you can find below.
-We are also generating a custom SSL certificate for a local domain using mkcert.
-Install it for your OS and generate a certificate in the certs folder of caddy: [https://github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert "https://github.com/FiloSottile/mkcert")
+The only thing we are doing is to generate a fake SSL certificate using mkcert.
+If you don't have it, install it for your OS : [https://github.com/FiloSottile/mkcert]()

 ```bash
 mkcert "*.local.mydomain.com"